Kingdom of Prussia: 1701–1721: Plague and the Great Northern War

-The Kingdom of Prussia was still recovering from the devastation of the Thirty Years' War and poor in natural resources.
+The Kingdom of Prussia was still recovering from the devastation of the Thirty Years' War and was poor in natural resources.
 Its territory was disjointed, stretching 1200 km from the lands of the Duchy of Prussia on the south-east coast of the Baltic Sea to the Hohenzollern heartland of Brandenburg, with the exclaves of Cleves, Mark and Ravensberg in the Rhineland.
-In 1708 about one third of the population of East Prussia died during the Great Northern War plague outbreak.
+In 1708, about one third of the population of East Prussia died during the Great Northern War plague outbreak.
 The bubonic plague reached Prenzlau in August 1710 but receded before it could reach the capital Berlin, which was only 80 km away.

 The Great Northern War was the first major conflict in which the Kingdom of Prussia was involved.
 Starting in 1700, the war involved a coalition led by Tsarist Russia against the dominant North European power at the time, the Swedish Empire.
-Crown Prince Frederick William tried in 1705 to get Prussia involved in the war, stating "best Prussia has her own army and makes her own decisions."
-His views, however, were not considered acceptable by his father, and was not until 1713 that Frederick William ascended to the throne.
+Crown Prince Frederick William tried in 1705 to get Prussia involved in the war, stating, "best Prussia has her own army and makes her own decisions."
+His views, however, were not considered acceptable by his father, and it was not until 1713 that Frederick William ascended to the throne.
 Therefore, in 1715, Prussia, led by Frederick William, joined the coalition for various reasons, including the danger of being attacked from both her rear and the sea; her claims on Pomerania; and the fact that if she stood aside and Sweden lost, she would not get a share of the territory.
 Prussia only participated in one battle, the Battle of Stresow on the island of Rügen, as the war had already been practically decided in the 1709 Battle of Poltava.
-In the Treaty of Stockholm Prussia gained all of Swedish Pomerania east of the River Oder.
-Sweden would however keep a portion of Pomerania until 1815.
-The Great Northern War not only marked the end of the Swedish Empire but also elevated Prussia and Russia at the expense of the declining Polish-Lithuanian Commonwealth as new powers in Europe.
+In the Treaty of Stockholm, Prussia gained all of Swedish Pomerania east of the River Oder.
+Sweden would, however, keep a portion of Pomerania until 1815.
+The Great Northern War not only marked the end of the Swedish Empire but also elevated Prussia and Russia at the expense of the declining Polish–Lithuanian Commonwealth as new powers in Europe.

 The Great Elector had incorporated the Junkers, the landed aristocracy, into the kingdom's bureaucracy and military machine, giving them a vested interest in the Prussian Army and compulsory education.
 King Frederick William I inaugurated the Prussian compulsory conscription system in 1717.